kiedtl/roguelike/README.md

 ### Building from source

+NOTE: Building *on* Windows is not possible, at least not without heavy modifications.
+Building *for* Windows is supported.

 To build from source, you'll need at least the following prerequisites:

 - [zig](https://ziglang.org/)
 - [just](https://github.com/casey/just)

-At the bare minimum, you'll need to do the following to build the game:

-- Clone this repository
+If building for Windows, you'll also to retrieve the Mingw packages with `tools/retrieve-mingw.sh`.
+A brain may be required for this step.

+Then:

 - Pull in third party submodules using `git submodule update --init --recursive`
-- Execute `just` in the project root to build the game binary, which will be located in `zig-out/bin/rl`
+- Execute `just` in the project root.

+The result will be in `zig-out/bin/rl`.

 ## Contributing